onareach/physics/Web Prototype on Heroku/README.md

 # Setting Up a Web App on Heroku

-This proof-of-concept project is shows how a three-tier application (database, backend-server, and web page) can be hosted on Heroku, a PaaS (Platform as a Service).
+This proof-of-concept project shows how a three-tier application (database, backend-server, and web page) can be hosted on Heroku, a PaaS (Platform as a Service).
 The application's functionality is simply to display a collection of physics formulas stored in a database.